-The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer $(LADO)^8$ at the earliest opportunity and before taking any further action.
+The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action.

 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as above, without notifying the Headteacher first.
+The process is show in the diagram below.